ssec/polar2grid/doc/source/introduction.rst

 There are 4 main steps or components involved when working with these products in |project|: reading, writing, compositing, and remapping.
-|project| makes it possible to access and configure these steps via simple
+|project| makes it possible to access and configure these steps with a simple
-bash scripts.
-The script that "glues" these steps together is
-|script_literal| and creates gridded versions of the user data products
-provided to it.
+bash script called |script_literal|.
+This script creates gridded versions of the user data products provided to it.
 More information on accessing |project|'s features and running its scripts can be found in the :doc:`getting_started` section or the examples following each reader section.
 Note that although an